 To help offset any increase in taxable income from these major milestones, plan ahead with the following tactics:

 - Maximize retirement contributions: Saving for retirement not only prepares you for living well in your golden years, but it also lowers your taxable income.
-Contributing to a qualified savings plan like a 401(k) or an RRSP can help you take advantage of the powers of compound interest while also saving your business some serious cash on your tax bill.
+Contributing to a qualified savings plan like a 401(k) or an IRA can help you take advantage of the powers of compound interest while also saving your business some serious cash on your tax bill.

 - Make charitable donations: Helping out qualified non-profits is a win-win for businesses and charities alike.
 If you make a donation before the end of the year, you can deduct the contribution from your year-end filing to reduce your tax burden.